 - Opening of sinus (oroantral communication) – The extraction of the upper molars is associated with a risk of opening of the maxillary sinus, which will need to be repaired.
 Generally symptoms of open sinus are non-healing socket, open communication between nose and mouth, bad breath.
 If your dentist has advised risk of opening of sinus after extraction, avoid coughing, sneezing, smoking and using straw.

-- Dry sockets – When a tooth is extracted, a blood clot naturally forms over the area which leads to healing.
+- Dry sockets – When a tooth is extracted, a blood clot naturally forms over the area, which leads to healing.
 This blood clot may be dislodged prematurely, which can lead to a condition known as osteitis or dry socket.
-Generally onset of dry socket symptoms starts few days after extraction.
+Generally, onset of dry socket symptoms starts a few days after extraction.
 It is best to contact dentist for treatment of dry socket.

 - For some patients, particularly those who have lost several back teeth, collapse of the bite may occur.
 This is also known as loss of vertical dimension of occlusion.
 As a result, front teeth can get damaged and changes in the muscle contractions can eventually lead to symptoms such as dry, chapped or cracked lips.